12 Types of Intimacy Every Marriage Needs to Grow

 Micro-turns

-Ask: “How are you really?” and listen without fixing.
+Ask: “How are you really?” and listen without fixing or speaking correction.

 Validate: “That makes sense.”